tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 )
 ```

-This tells Tilt to run the command (`bazel run //snack:image`) and then assert that an image named bazel/snack exists with the tag "image".
-If it doesn't then the build fails.
+In this case Tilt runs `bazel run //snack:image` and asserts that an image named "bazel/snack" exists with the tag "image".
+If it doesn't exist then the build will fail.

-We know what the image will be ahead of time because of Bazel's deterministic nature.
-Bazel uses a formula for determining the name of the image that it will push: "bazel/" + the directory that the build file is in".
-This image is tagged with the name of the rule that created it, which in our case is "image".
+Thanks to Bazel's deterministic nature we know what the image name will be.
+Bazel uses a formula for determining the name of the image that it pushes: "bazel/" + the directory that the build file is in + ":" + "the name of the rule".
+Hence for us: "bazel/snack:image".

 The third argument, the empty list, is a list of dependencies.
 We'll fill that in later.
 For now let's wrap this in a function called `bazel_build` and add it to the main section of our Tiltfile